masaiful/masaity/src/posts/linking-to-headings.md

 On the visual side, I think that it is a good idea to always have the link available.
 Having it appear or disappear based on hover (and focus!) states can be confusing.
 I also think that hiding it would make the behaviour less discoverable.
 Nothing bad really happens if someone clicks on the link; they are taken to where they were, and then they know what it does.

-If I had to pick, I would go for just a hash symbol, '#'.
+If I had to pick, I would go for a standalone hash symbol, '#'.
 You could probably add an icon as well.
 In general, I am curious to read any research/user testing on this pattern!

 ### Screen reader announcement (or not)